davaureli/L-DiffServ/README.md

 # L-DiffServ & Packet Based Simulator

-This code is related to the paper titled "Going Beyond DiffServ in IP Traffic Classification" under consideration for publication.
+This work is related to the paper titled **Going Beyond DiffServ in IP Traffic Classification** published in *NOMS 2020-2020 IEEE/IFIP Network Operations and Management Symposium.
+IEEE, 2020*.
+Now the development related to the simulator code is related to another paper under consideration for publication.
 For more information please contact me.

 ### Methodology